atrocore/atrocore/docs/01.atrocore/05.toolbar/04.notifications/index.md

 ![Notification preview](./_assets/notification-preview.png){.small}

-The preview disappears automatically after a few seconds.
+The preview notification disappears automatically after a few seconds.
+However, if the notification contains an error message, it will remain visible until it is manually closed.

 ## Notification Types